 PayPal Instant Transfer Limits for Debit Cards

 PayPal also offers an “Instant Transfer” service.
-This service allows you to move money from PayPal to an eligible bank or debit card account within 30 minutes.
+This service allows you to send money from PayPal to an eligible bank or debit card account within 30 minutes.
 You can also accept money quickly using this feature.

-PayPal’s limits for debit card payments are:
+The PayPal transfer limits for debit card payments are:

 - $1.00 minimum transfer amount

-- $5,000 maximum transfer amount per transaction
+- $5,000 maximum transfer amount in a single transaction

 - $5,000 maximum transfer amount per day